Filtration system failure leaves Iowa counties without water

 CRESTON, Iowa (AP) — Thousands of people in nine Iowa counties have been without drinking water for days because of a filtration system failure that won't be fixed until this weekend at the earliest.

-The Des Moines Register reports that a membrane filtration system failure at the Twelve Mile Water Plant in Creston has left residents in the region without water since June 1.
+A membrane filtration system failure at the Twelve Mile Water Plant in Creston has left residents in the region without water since June 1, The Des Moines Register reported .

 Residents have been advised to boil tap water before consumption to avoid potential bacteria, viruses and parasites that could cause nausea, cramps, diarrhea and headaches.

-Dan McIntosh is the general manager of the Southern Iowa Rural Water Association and Creston Water Works' treatment plant.
-He says the water is safe for bathing and for pets and livestock.
+The water is safe for bathing and for pets and livestock, said Dan McIntosh, the general manager of the Southern Iowa Rural Water Association and Creston Water Works' treatment plant.

-McIntosh says it's unclear why the system failed last week.
-The utility has ordered new equipment.
+It's unclear why the system failed last week, McIntosh said.
+The utility has ordered new equipment from a Hungarian supplier.
+State and federal officials have helped expedite the shipping process, the utility said.

+"The membranes are about $1 million," McIntosh said.
+"It's not something you can just keep on a shelf."

+The utility will begin restoring water services to customers this weekend, though the work will be gradual, McIntosh said.
+Creston residents will likely be the first to get potable water, followed by surrounding communities served by the water association.

 Information from: The Des Moines Register, http://www.desmoinesregister.com